 No one understood why Jesus was going to the cross and a lot of people left him because they were offended about all His talk of blood and flesh.

 7. If You Come Up With an Idea – Own It

 “The small things count: instead of walking past litter on the floor to tell your pastor about it, if you notice it, please take ownership and pick it up.

 Your actions will not go unnoticed and I really do appreciate it.”

-Believe it or not, I’ve had people visit our church for the first time and immediately after the service tell our team what songs we should be singing, how we could do evangelism better!
+Believe it or not, I’ve had people visit our church for the first time and, immediately after the service, tell our team what songs we should be singing and how we could do evangelism better!

 It’s easy to criticise from the sidelines.
 Instead of complaining, please just get in on the action and let’s work together.

 All churches want emotionally healthy pastors with strong marriages, great families and relentless passion for ministry.

 Congregations who follow these seven simple steps go a long way to insure themselves just that!